Ljovynn/Space-Jumper/README.md

 # How to play

-Create an empty Unity 3D project in Unity version 2022.3.8f1 Copy the Assets, Packages, and ProjectSettings folders into the new project file Now you have the game in the editor.
+Create an empty Unity 3D project in Unity version 2022.3.8f1

+Copy the Assets, Packages, and ProjectSettings folders into the new project file.

+Now you have the game in the editor.
 You can also build the game as well.

 The controls are explained in the main menu.

 # Resources used